MohammeddJaveed/infoSystemProgramming/README.md

 **Delete**: User can remove a route from the list **Search**: User can enter start point and destination to find the route name and description of travel.

 Installed mysql package to connect to mysql

+Used workbench to create databse and added two dummy entries